 Design for Washington lift station & welcome center overcomes system complexity, site constraints

-Located in Pierce County, Wash., the city of Gig Harbor is dedicated to preserving its unique history and character, even as it undergoes unprecedented growth.
-Recently becoming a mecca for tourism, Gig Harbor boasts an expansive history in the boat-building and commercial fishing community dating as far back as the 1800s, when its name was placed on the Wilkes 1841 map.
-For more than 100 years, fishing and related industries have dominated the rhythm of life in the community.
-The legacy of the city’s past, along with modern amenities, restaurants, galleries and shops, can be experienced as you walk along the waterfront.
+Located in Pierce County, Wash., the city of Gig Harbor is a local mecca for tourism boasting an expansive history in the boat-building and commercial fishing community dating as far back as the 1800s, when its name was placed on the Wilkes 1841 map.
+While known for its fishing and boat-building, it is also an agricultural center, logging and lumber area, and Native American fishing ground.

 On September 6, 2016, the city began an extensive construction project to upgrade Lift Station 4 and build a new welcome plaza in Skansie Brothers Park.
 Lift Station 4 receives approximately a third of the city’s sewer flow, which is pumped to the nearby wastewater treatment plant.
 As part of the improvement to the welcome center and lift station, an expansion of the lift station was needed.